 Filling Out EAD Application (Form I-765)

-When filling out the form, make sure to first read the Instructions that come with it.
-Write clearly and in dark ink if you cannot have your information typed.
+When filling out Form I-765, make sure to first read the instructions that accompany the form.
+Write clearly and in black or blue ink if you do not have access to a computerized form.
 Note that if you fail to answer even one question on the form, the entire EAD application will be returned to you to revise and resubmit.
 So, if there is no answer to a question or a question does not apply to you, write “N/A” (“not applicable”) or “None” in the answer space for that question.
 Do not leave any spaces blank.

 The form is very short and self-explanatory.
 Make sure to accurately fill out Question 16.
 In this question, you must indicate your eligibility category (that is, why you are eligible for a work permit).
 Enter only one category.
 The ones that pertain to asylum are as follows:

 - If you were granted refugee status: Mark category (a)(3).
 Also make sure to attach either a copy of your Form I-590 (Registration for Classification as Refugee) approval letter or a copy of Form I-730 (Relative Petition) approval notice.

 - If you were granted asylum (or received a “recommended approval” for a grant of asylum): Mark category (a)(5).
 Attach a copy of the USCIS letter or an immigration judge’s decision granting your asylum.

 - If you have applied for asylum and your application has been pending for more than 150 days or if you received a "recommended approval letter" from USCIS: Mark category (c)(8).
 Attach a copy of the USCIS notice saying that it received your asylum application or other evidence that you had filed your asylum application with USCIS or with the Immigration Court.